 This short shows how Hollywood gets ready for the world premiere of an "important" movie.
 The film celebrated here is Marie Antoinette (1938), which had its premiere at the Carthay Circle ...
 See full summary »

 44. General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein (1954 TV Movie)

 Tribute to the then-ten-year partnership between composer Richard Rodgers and librettist-lyricist Oscar Hammerstein II, presented by General Foods, celebrating its 25th anniversary. ...
 See full summary »

 90 min | Documentary

 Walt Disney and Art Linkletter co-host a live celebration of Disneyland's fifth anniversary.
-Highlights include a mammoth...
+Highlights include a mammoth, star-studded parade and the official launching of the Disneyland ...
 See full synopsis »